datMaffin/monofoki/README.md

 - [x] macOS is still complaining about the name table
 - [X] FontForge tutorial says to change layers to quadratic before exporting font as ttfs
-- [ ] Issues with back- and frontticks: for some reason they get wrongly rendered on top of the letter infront.
+- [x] Issues with back- and frontticks: for some reason they get wrongly rendered on top of the letter infront.
       Adding all combining accents (from UTF 0x300 onward) did not resolve this issue.
+      For all affected glyphs set "OT Glyph Class" to "Base Glyph"